cloudquery/cloudquery/website/tables/k8s/k8s_storage_storage_classes.md

 # Table: k8s_storage_storage_classes

-This table shows data for K8s Storage Storage Classes.
+This table shows data for Kubernetes (K8s) Storage Storage Classes.

 The primary key for this table is **uid**.